aarusheeeh/Machine-Learning-Project/README.md

 # Machine-Learning-Project-
 Predictive Modeling for Bike  Sharing Demand

-A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-The company is finding it very difficult to sustain in the current market scenario.
-So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.
-In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
-They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.
-They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends.
-Specifically, they want to understand the factors affecting the demand for these shared bikes in the American market.
-The company wants to know:
-Which variables are significant in predicting the demand for shared bikes.
-How well those variables describe the bike demand Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

-Bussiness Goal:
+## Introduction
+BoomBikes, a US-based bike-sharing provider, seeks to accelerate its revenue post-Covid-19 lockdown by understanding the demand for shared bikes.
+To achieve this, they have collected a comprehensive dataset on daily bike demands across the American market.
+The objective is to build predictive models that can accurately forecast bike demand based on various factors, enabling BoomBikes to tailor their business strategy accordingly.

+## Business Goal
-We are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
+The primary objective is to model the demand for shared bikes using available independent variables.
+By identifying significant predictors of bike demand and assessing their impact, BoomBikes aims to optimize their operations to meet customer expectations and maximize profits.
+Additionally, the model will provide insights into demand dynamics, facilitating strategic decision-making in new markets.

-Objective:
-***
-*-Understand the Dataset & cleanup (if required).
-*-Build Regression models to predict the share of bikes.
-*-Also evaluate the models & compare their respective scores like R2, RMSE, etc.
+## Objectives
+1. **Data Understanding and Cleanup**: Thoroughly analyze the dataset to identify any inconsistencies or missing values, and perform necessary data cleaning procedures to ensure the quality of input data for modeling.
+2. **Build Regression Models**: Utilize regression techniques to develop predictive models for bike demand.
+Experiment with various algorithms and feature combinations to identify the most effective model.
+3. **Model Evaluation**: Assess the performance of each regression model using appropriate evaluation metrics such as R-squared (R2), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), etc. Compare the performance of different models to determine the best-performing one.
+4. **Documentation and Communication**: Document the entire modeling process, including data preprocessing, model development, and evaluation metrics.
+Communicate findings and recommendations effectively to the management team and stakeholders.

+## Conclusion
+Predictive modeling for bike sharing demand offers valuable insights into customer behavior and market dynamics, enabling BoomBikes to optimize their operations and capitalize on emerging opportunities.
+By leveraging data-driven approaches, BoomBikes can stay ahead of competitors and adapt to changing market conditions effectively.

 DATASET LINK: https://drive.google.com/file/d/1q44P8lFQ3j-7F5MSK3eXIlhVMmcO1RVm/view